nwilson314/stash/README.md

   - tabbed interface separating **unread** vs. **read** links
   - inline form to add new links (url + optional note)
   - mark read & delete links quickly
+  - **link details page** with full information and category management
 - **firefox extension**
   - one-click saving from the toolbar and via a hotkey
   - integrated login that stores the access token for bearer auth
   - built using a non-persistent event page (minimal overhead)
   - submitted to mozilla addons (check for approval & updates)

+### 2️⃣ organizing content
+- **categories**
+  - create custom categories to organize links
+  - assign links to categories manually or via ai
+  - filter your stash by category
+- **ai-powered features**
+  - automatic link categorization
+  - ai-generated short summaries for quick context
+  - weekly digest newsletters of your saved content

 ---